Sonata-Princeton/SONATA-DEV/sonata/tutorial/README.md

 ## Sonata Assignment
+I’ll first provide an overview of  Sonata where I’ll talk about its architecture and how it simplifies expressing a range of telemetry queries for the network operators.
+I’ll also talk about how Sonata uses programmable data-plane and streaming targets to scale query execution.

 ### Background
-We provide a brief background to Sonata.
-We describe its architecture and how Sonata makes it easier for the network operators to express range of telemetry queries and uses programmable data-plane and streaming targets to scale their execution.
+We will first provide an overview of Sonata where we will describe its architecture and how simplifies it expressing a range of telemetry queries for the network operators.
+We will also describe how Sonata uses programmable data-plane and streaming targets to scale query execution.

 ### Part-1: Compiling Dataflow Queries for PISA Targets
-In this part, we will understand how one can execute simple dataflow queries in the data plane itself.
+In this part, we will learn how to execute simple dataflow queries with PISA targets using P4.

 ### Part-2: Expressing Dataflow Queries for Telemetry Applications
-In this part, we will understand how one can use Sonata to express dataflow queries to express range of telemetry applications.
+In this part, we will learn how to use Sonata's query interface to express a range of telemetry applications.